 Day 1: Sunday

 Transfer from the airport.
-If you arrive by 2.30 pm there will be a short ride around the centre to help you get your bearings.
-Otherwise you will meet your fellow riders and guides during a relaxing evening meal.
+If you arrive by 2.00 pm there will be a short ride around the centre to help you get your bearings.
+Otherwise you will meet your fellow riders and guides during dinner in the stable bistro.

 Day 2: Monday